ripple/opensource.ripple.com/docs/xls-96-confidential-transfers/concepts/confidential-transfers.md

 Public keys must be generated off-chain using EC-ElGamal over secp256k1 encryption.

 {% admonition type="info" name="Note" %}
 This encryption method is not considered quantum-safe.
-In future, the XRP Ledger may migrate to post-quantum friendly schemes, such as those based on lattice cryptography.
-The specific migration path and timeline for achieving quantum resistance remain an open area of research.
+In the future, the XRP Ledger may migrate to post-quantum friendly schemes, such as those based on lattice cryptography.
+The specific migration path and timeline for achieving quantum resistance remains an open area of research.
 {% /admonition %}

 #### Key Registration